knpwrs/excel-church-computer-operators-manual/4-reaper.md

 # Reaper

-We use Reaper for recording services, playing backing tracks during worship, and as a host for Superior Drummer (used for drum sounds).
+We use Reaper for playing backing tracks during worship and as a host for Superior Drummer (used for drum sounds).

 ## Settings

 ### Audio Device

 The Audio Device should be set to the Allen & Heath Qu-32 and should be set to request a block size of 128.

 ![Audio Device](./images/reaper/audio-device.png)